yannvon/quartier/README.md

 3. No provisional results:
    1. Interception of votes (e.g. on the voters machine while voting, during transmission over Internet, by hacking servers)

  Additionally this voting scheme can explore many desirable properties that are hard to implement in other technologies, some of these properties are:

 1. **Individual verifiability**: An individual has proof that their vote has been correctly taken into account-protects against a man-in-the-browser that changes outgoing votes and incoming confirmation (you think you voted ‘yes’ but you voted ‘no’
 2. **Universal verifiability**: We have proof that all votes have been correctly counted-protects against attacks on the server, that delete, add or modify some votes[^1]

 ### Other desirable features

 - [x] Set time frame in which people can respond to vote
+- [x] Individual verifiability, (ideally in a way that does not allow to sell your vote
+- [x] Liquid democracy (allowing someone else to cast a vote for you, i.e. voting the same as them)
+- [x] One can change its mind, and change its vote, as long as the vote is still ongoing. (removed in newest version as it conflicts with liquid democracy)
 - [ ] Restrict vote to subset of entities/addresses.
 - [ ] Add  support for mini publics (only randomly selected addresses can vote, more on that below)
-- [x] Individual verifiability, (ideally in a way that does not allow to sell your vote
-- [ ] Liquid democracy (allowing someone else to cast a vote for you, i.e. voting the same as them)
-- [x] One can change its mind, and change its vote, as long as the vote is still ongoing. (removed in newest version as it conflicts with liquid democracy)

 ### How the contract works

-**Disclaimer**: The following template [ 2 ] was used to create the contract.
-The basic structure of the contract is taken from [ 3 ] and is also inspired by [ 4 ].
+**Disclaimer**: The following template [ 4 ] was used to create the contract.
+The basic structure of the contract is taken from [ 5 ] and is also inspired by [ 6 ].

+The contract is written in Rust, and while not extensively tested yet, aims to satisfy the aforementioned security properties, while adding some features on top (see task list for currently implemented features)

+## Liquid democracy

+The contract allows for people to delegate their vote to someone else.
+If someone casts a ballot, delegating his vote to someone who has already voted, his vote is immediately added to the tally.
+If the appointed delegate hasn't voted yet, the delegate's vote will have increased impact upon voting.
+If the appointed delegate doesn't vote before the vote is over however, the vote is lost.

+Note that chains of delegates are possible, and might require a series of reads from the database, thus increasing the fees of the contract call.
+However some optimizations are in place to keep this effect low, while limiting the writes to the database.